lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 ---

 > This article is written in English, which is not the predominant language used on this website.
-This is caused by the fact that this text is aimed at the broader audience due to the nature of the event.
+This is because the text is aimed at the broader audience due to the nature of the event.
 {: .prompt-warning }

-> This article's purpose is twofold --- it serves as a tournament report from the perspective of an 8-cast player, and as a general overview of the event.
+> This article's purpose is twofold --- it serves as a tournament report from the perspective of an 8-cast player and as a general overview of the event.
 For those who seek just the former, [click here to skip to the appropriate section](#the-tournament-from-the-first-person-perspective).
 {: .prompt-info }

 ## Legacy scene in Poland

 Warsaw is the capital of Poland, which means:

-- we don't get as much of Legacy (or eternal) action as we would like;
+- we don't get as much Legacy (or Eternal) action as we would like;
-- we are fortunately located relatively close to Bologna, Italy, thus we're able to travel there for [4seasons events](https://www.facebook.com/4seasonsBologna/) consistently.
+- we are fortunately located relatively close to Bologna, Italy, so we're able to travel there regularly for [4seasons events](https://www.facebook.com/4seasonsBologna/).

-Legacy has had its ups and downs in terms of active playerbase, but thanks to:
+Legacy has had its ups and downs in terms of its active player base, but thanks to:

 - [Filip Pawłowski](https://nicefitt.wixsite.com/nicefit)'s Warsaw Eternal Challenge (which aims to consistently gather dozens of players for Premodern and Legacy tournaments),
-- [Black Bordered Boomer](https://bbb.black/)'s (BBB) Challenge (which aims for the same, but adding Old School to the mix)
+- [Black Bordered Boomer](https://bbb.black/)'s (BBB) Challenge (which aims for the same, but also including Old School in the mix)

-it (alongside at least Premodern) starts to see a sort of resurrection here.
+it (alongside at least Premodern) is starting to see a kind of resurgence here.
 We (Polish players and tournament organizers) are not yet able to draw the attention and attendance of foreign players, but we certainly aim to get there sooner rather than later.

 ### Warsaw Eternal Challenge - Filip Pawłowski's initiative

-Taking place in rapidly growing and flourishing local game store (LGS) [CentrumMTG](https://www.centrum-mtg.com.pl/), Warsaw Eternal Challenge managed to gather 60 Premodern and 29 Legacy players.
-These numbers, at least according to gut feeling of many, are only to keep growing, perhaps even to double in the not-so-distant future.
+Taking place at the rapidly growing and flourishing local game store (LGS) [CentrumMTG](https://www.centrum-mtg.com.pl/), Warsaw Eternal Challenge managed to gather 60 Premodern and 29 Legacy players.
+These numbers, at least according to the gut feeling of many, are only to keep growing, perhaps even to double in the not-so-distant future.

 ![jezierski-vs-struzyna_z](/assets/warsaw-eternal-challenge-report/img/jezierski-vs-struzyna_z.JPG){: width="835" height="730" .w-75 }
 _Grzegorz "Dauthi" Jezierski (left), piloting BG Shallow Grave, facing Ziemowit Strużyna (right) piloting Red Painter_

-I am going to focus only on the Legacy tournament going onwards.
+From here on, I'll focus only on the Legacy tournament.

 ### European Legacy Masters (ELM)

-Stakes were risen up after it was announced that the winner will be granted an ELM spot.
+The stakes were raised after it was announced. that the winner will be granted an ELM spot.
 To some, it didn't matter (they either would go or wouldn't go to the hosting event anyway), but to others it was an additional reason to step up their game.
-One was for certain --- everyone would be playing their best, choosing the deck they are most likely to perform best with.
-This has an interesting consequence --- since in Legacy familiarity matters greatly, it's more likely for someone to pick a deck they _know_ rather than a top "meta" deck they are unfamiliar with.
+One thing was certain --- everyone would be playing their best, choosing the deck they are most likely to perform best with.
+This had an interesting consequence --- since in Legacy familiarity matters greatly, it's more likely for someone to pick a deck they _know_ rather than a top "meta" deck they are unfamiliar with.

-This, paired with a relatively low number of players, meant that people who are knowledgeable about other's preferences may be way better prepared.
-Personally, I maybe expected a little bit more Show and Tells (there were only 2), but other than that, I feel like I managed to predict the meta quite well.
+This, paired with a relatively low number of players, meant that people who are knowledgeable about others' preferences may be much better prepared.
+Personally, I expected a little bit more Show and Tells (there were only 2), but other than that, I feel like I managed to predict the meta quite well.

 ## The tournament from the first-person perspective

-From now on, I will focus on my first-person perspective on the tournament.
-We are going to go back to the more "objective" point of view [later in the article](#miscellaneous-things-trivia-oddities).
+From here on, I'll focus on my personal perspective of the tournament.
+WWe'll return to a more objective point of view [later in the article](#miscellaneous-things-trivia-oddities).

 ### Bans

 It's worth mentioning that Legacy just faced some important bans recently. [`Sowing Mycospawn` and `Troll of Khazad-dûm` were banned less than a month ago](https://magic.wizards.com/en/news/announcements/banned-and-restricted-announcement-march-31-2025).
 This, for me, was great news.
-Not because of any particular deck that I was playing --- summarizing it up by criminally constraining myself, I think Troll simply offered too great of a consistency to a very powerful game plan, and Mycospawn resulted in extremely anti-fun and anti-interactive play patterns<sup><sup>[just like one other historic card, albeit being a different kind of "anti-fun"](https://magic.wizards.com/en/news/announcements/april-24-2017-banned-and-restricted-announcement-2017-04-24)</sup></sup>.
+Not because of any particular deck that I was playing --- to summarize it (perhaps oversimplifying), I think Troll simply offered too great of a consistency to a very powerful game plan, and Mycospawn led to extremely unfun and non-interactive play patterns<sup><sup>[just like one other historic card, albeit being a different kind of "anti-fun"](https://magic.wizards.com/en/news/announcements/april-24-2017-banned-and-restricted-announcement-2017-04-24)</sup></sup>.

 So, despite not being certain what I was playing, I felt happy thanks to those bans.

-### Past
+### My experience

 It's worth noting that I have played very little Magic for the last 1.5 years.
-Occasionally I would show up at my friend's house to play a bit of mixed eternal formats, but that was it.
+Occasionally, I'd show up at a friend's house to play a bit of mixed Eternal formats, but that was it.
 I didn't have much free time.
-That has, fortunately, changed in April.
+Fortunately, that changed in April.
 I started attending local Legacy FNMs[^wednesday], and I've been doing [pretty][1] [okay][2] [there][3].

 [^wednesday]: _Friday_ Night Magic, but hosted on Wednesdays.